dminkovski/java-migration-copilot-samples/asset-manager/README.md

 ```

 If you deploy the app using GitHub Codespaces, delete the Codespaces environment by navigating to your forked repository in GitHub and selecting **Code** > **Codespaces** > **Delete**.

+# Trouble Shooting

+## GHCP seems to be doing something weird
+Go and take a look at `.github/appmod-java/code-migration/managed-identity-azure-sdk-public-cloud/progress.md` and `.github/appmod-java/code-migration/managed-identity-azure-sdk-public-cloud/plan.md`.
+You will find the **Migration Session ID** in `plan.md` which you can always use to refer to the current migration plan.